jorgeberrizbeitia/cloudinary-mern-stack/README.md

 module.exports = router;
 ```

-## FRONTEND CONFIG STEPS.
+## Step 3.
+FRONTEND CONFIG.
 Apply all below steps on your Client.

 1. Add a service to contact the backend route that will send the image to cloudinary.